What Are the Education Requirements for a Hotel Management Career?

 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of lodging managers is expected to grow 8% over the 2014-2024 decade (www.bls.gov), which is average.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of lodging managers is expected to grow 4% over the 2016-2026 decade (www.bls.gov), which is slower than average.
 Despite an increase in tourism and travel, lodging businesses are looking to cut expenses and streamline operations.
 As a result, you'll find that hotels are increasingly using only one manager per location.
 However, larger casinos and resorts will generate more job opportunities.
 In addition, the BLS notes that bachelor's degree holders might find more opportunities.